ietf-wg-acme/acme/draft-ietf-acme.md

 type (required, string):
 : The string "dvsni"

+token (required, string):
+: The "token" value from the authorized key object in the challenge.

 ~~~~~~~~~~
 {
-  "type": "dvsni"
+  "token": "evaGxfADs6pSRb2LAv9IZf17Dt3juxGJ-PCt92wr-oA"
 }
 ~~~~~~~~~~

 Given a Challenge/Response pair, the ACME server verifies the client's control of the domain by verifying that the TLS server was configured appropriately.

+1. Verify that the "token" value in the response matches the "token" field in the authorized key object in the challenge.
-1. Compute the Z-value from the authorized keys object in the same way as the client.
+2. Compute the Z-value from the authorized key object in the same way as the client.
-4. Open a TLS connection to the domain name being validated on port 443, presenting the value "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid" in the SNI field (where the comparison is case-insensitive).
+3. Open a TLS connection to the domain name being validated on port 443, presenting the value "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid" in the SNI field (where the comparison is case-insensitive).
-5. Verify that the certificate contains a subjectAltName extension with the dNSName of "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid".
+4. Verify that the certificate contains a subjectAltName extension with the dNSName of "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid".

 It is RECOMMENDED that the ACME server validation TLS connections from multiple